 The Lutheran pastor and humorist Hans Fiene recently remarked “the most obnoxious Protestants in the world are liberal boomer Catholics.”

-Most of the protesters were women who shouted at this gentle African priest because he had removed their own supplement to the recitation of the Creed, and had taken down political statements from the front of their parish.
+Most of the protesters were women who shouted at this gentle priest from Africa because he had removed their own supplement to the recitation of the Creed, and because he had removed political statements from the front of their parish.
 The conclusion that these “liberal boomer Catholics” had drawn was that Father must be against love!
 “We are following the voice of Jesus, of love,” one woman chanted.
 “The Jesus of inclusion.
 The Jesus of resisting the authorities because when we resist the law, we are in the Spirit of God.”
+Another woman shouted out the Amen!

 One of the protesters asked Fr George, “How can you be a priest?”
 Suggesting he did not have the authority to change their local customs of worship, she asserted her own authority: “I’ve been here for over 15 years.
 You’ve been here a year.”